 It is needless to say that human beings were not created to live or swim underwater.
 We do not have the correct physical structure making us incapable of breathing underwater for long periods of time; thus, not being able to live without the oxygen above water.
 Due to this fact, it is imperative that when we choose to explore the depths of the ocean or lake or whatever water body available, that we utilize the correct diving equipment to ensure no harm comes to our bodies.
 This article will provide information for both inexperienced and experienced scuba divers on the essential scuba diving equipment required for an effective dive.
+The top pieces of equipment that you got to have are the wetsuit and the air regulator.

 1. The Scuba Diving Mask